chaoss/wg-dei/focus-areas/project-and-community/newcomer-experience.md

 # Newcomer Experience

 ### This metric is a release candidate.
-To comment on this metric please see Issue [#[put the respective Issue Number here]](URL to issue).
+To comment on this metric please see Issue [#[465]](https://github.com/chaoss/wg-dei/issues/465).
 Following a comment period, this metric will be included in the next regular release.

 Question: How well does an open source community attend to welcoming newcomers?